NYUROAI/Capstone-VS/README.md

-# Capstone-VS
+# Capstone-Vestibular Shwannoma
-CDS Capstone Project for Vestibular Shwannoma
+NYU Center of Data Science Capstone Project for Vestibular Shwannoma

 All settings are for Big Purple (HPC provided by NYU Langone Health).

-(`VS_censor_send.xlsx`) contains the patient subject to be included and exluded as well as ground truth volume information
+(`VS_censor_send.xlsx`) contains the patient subject to be included and exluded in the model as well as ground truth tumor volume.

 Data Processing (`DataProcessing.ipynb`)